philipperemy/lead-lag/README.md

 ### More Examples

-Browse the [examples](examples) directory to learn more about the lib:
+You can gain further insight into the library's functionality by exploring the contents of the [examples](examples) directory.
+In particular:

-- FTX vs Bitmex lead lag: FTX is leading Bitmex and the lag is 90ms on 2022-09-27.
+- There's an example titled "FTX vs Bitmex lead lag," which examines the relationship between FTX and Bitmex exchanges.
+In this case, FTX leads Bitmex, and the calculated lag amounts to 90 milliseconds.
+This observation is based on data from September 27th, 2022.
-- Bitflyer vs Btcbox lead lag: Bitflyer is leading Btcbox and the lag is 15s in 2018.
+- Another example named "Bitflyer vs Btcbox lead lag" investigates the lead-lag dynamics between Bitflyer and Btcbox exchanges.
+The findings suggest that Bitflyer leads Btcbox, and the computed lag stands at 15 seconds.
+The data for this comparison pertains to the year 2018.

 You can also run the Jupyter Notebook [lead_lag_example_2.ipynb](notebooks/lead_lag_example_2.ipynb):